Street Fighter Alpha: Commercial

+Critical

 Reviewing the arcade version, Computer and Video Games praised the improved sprite graphics and innovative gameplay features such as the revamped Super Combo system and the new Alpha Counter mechanic.
-The review said it's "fast, exciting, visually explosive and for our money a dead cert hit."
+The review said it is "fast, exciting, visually explosive and for our money a dead cert hit."
 A critic for Next Generation criticized the game's lack of major changes from previous iterations of the series, but concluded, "Capcom's right, in a way.
 Street Fighter only needs subtle changes for now; it's already got the most important thing: great gameplay."

 Electronic Gaming Monthly gave the PlayStation version their "Game of the Month" award, and reviewers for Electronic Gaming Monthly, GamePro, and Maximum all hailed it as being virtually identical to the arcade version, though some of them complained about the load times.
 GamePro called it "easily the best argument that the PlayStation is not just a polygon-based system", while Maximum deemed it "the next logical evolvement of the most popular fighting game of all time."
 Reviewers were also pleased with Alpha's new gameplay mechanics such as alpha counters.

 Reviewing the Saturn version, Sega Saturn Magazine commented: "The graphics are great, the sound's great, it plays very well indeed and it's tough enough to keep you going for ages even without a second player to hand."
 However, they also remarked that the game was outclassed by the recently released X-Men: Children of the Atom and that most gamers should get that one instead.
 GamePro criticized that some of the game's new characters were not as powerful or fun to play as the series regulars, but praised the gameplay additions and deemed the Saturn version "a near-perfect arcade conversion."
 Maximum argued that while the game has fewer characters and backgrounds than Super Street Fighter II Turbo and makes few innovations to the series, it is refined to the point where "Everything that Street Fighter does so well has been taken to new levels in Alpha."
 They commented on the accuracy of the Saturn version and gave it their "Maximum Game of the Month" award.
 Both GamePro and Maximum particularly applauded the coloration of the Super Move shadows in the Saturn version.
-In 1996, GamesMaster ranked the game 43rd on their "Top 100 Games of All Time."
+In 1996, GamesMaster ranked the game 43rd on their list of the "Top 100 Games of All Time".

+Accolades

 The Game Boy Color version was a runner-up for GameSpot's annual "Best Game Boy Color Game" and "Best Fighting Game" awards, losing to Dragon Warrior I & II and Capcom vs. SNK: Millennium Fight 2000, respectively.